ssyahya1/hospital-management-system/README.md

-# 🏥 Hospital Management System
+# Hospital Management System

-A full-stack Hospital Management System designed to manage patients, doctors, appointments, users, and transactions through a secure web application.
+A full-stack Hospital Management System built to manage patients, doctors, appointments, users, and transactions through a secure web application.

-This project is being built as a practical full-stack application to understand how a real-world system works from the frontend and REST API to authentication, authorization, and database operations.
+I built this project as a practical full-stack application to understand how a real-world system works across the frontend, backend, database, authentication, authorization, and deployment.

+The application is deployed and can be accessed through the production frontend.

 ---

-## 📌 Overview
+## Overview

 The system is divided into two main parts:

-* **Frontend** — Provides the user interface for interacting with the system.
+* **Frontend** — A React application that provides the user interface for patients, doctors, and administrators.
-* **Backend** — Provides the REST API and handles authentication, authorization, validation, business logic, and database operations.
+* **Backend** — A Node.js and Express REST API that handles authentication, authorization, validation, business logic, and database operations.

-The backend uses **PostgreSQL** for data storage and uses **JWT authentication**, **API-key protection**, and **role-based authorization** to secure the application.
+PostgreSQL is used as the database.
+The application uses JWT authentication, API-key protection, role-based authorization, password hashing, input validation, and ownership checks to protect resources.

+The frontend communicates with the backend through REST API requests.

 ---

-# ✨ Features
+## Features

-## 👤 User Management
+### User Management

-* Create new users
+* Create patient, doctor, and administrator accounts
-* User login
+* User login and authentication
 * Password hashing using bcrypt
 * JWT-based authentication
+* Password reset through email
 * Retrieve the currently authenticated user's profile
+* Edit user information
-* Support for patient, doctor, and admin roles
+* Change user roles
+* Activate and deactivate user accounts
+* Prevent deactivated users from accessing protected resources
+* Validate duplicate email addresses

-## 🧑‍⚕️ Patient Management
+### Patient Management

 * Create patient profiles
+* Store date of birth and blood group
 * Retrieve patient information
 * Allow patients to access their own profile
+* Allow authorized doctors and administrators to access patient information
-* Restrict patient information based on user roles
+* Restrict patient information using role-based authorization
 * Validate patient information before storing it
+* Automatically create the patient record when a patient user is created

-## 📅 Appointment Management
+### Appointment Management

 * Create appointments
 * View appointments